nicolas-zampieri/SOEN342/Phase1/docs/use_cases.md

 **Primary Actor:** Client

 **Preconditions:**
 - The CSV file with train connections exists and is accessible.
+- The CSV is properly formatted (as per specifications).
 - The system is running.

 **Postconditions:**